The Outer Worlds science weapon locations

 We’ve saved the juiciest science weapon in The Outer Worlds for last.
 The clue to finding it is found by purchasing the SubLight datapad from Duncan in the Fallbrook Dry Goods and Supplies shop, which is found on the planet of Monarch.

 This will lead you to Cascadia, an abandoned town.
 If you’ve already started the mission “Space-Crime Continuum” for Lilya Hagen (found on Groundbreaker), then you should be able to find it near the terminal you need to use during that mission.
-It requires a password to open the sealed door.
+It requires a password obtained from Catherine to open the sealed door in the town.

-Turn left from the terminal and jump across to the platform you see.
-Jump to the next one on the right and climb the ladders you see to find the Mind Control Ray.
+Make your way through Rizzo’s Secret Laboratory until you come across the terminal to connect the storage tanks to the Landing Pad Refueling System.
+This is past the Mantiqueen.
+From there, turn left from the terminal and jump across to the platform you see in the gap in the wall.
+It’s highly advised to keep your companions from following you as they can get in the way for the return trip.
+Climb the ladder and jump across to the next platform on the right.
+Climb the ladder to find the Mind Control Ray.

 Not only does the Mind Control Ray deal plasma damage, it also makes enemies turn on each other, no matter if they are organic creatures or robots.